Atholl 1945 Steel Framed House

 - Extensive corrosion has been observed at the edges and rear faces of the exterior steel sheets.

 - Corrosion of steel fixing bolts has also been found.

 Certain deterioration is specific to each Atholl variant of construction.

 This is not a comprehensive list of all possible defects and equally, not all of the above defects will necessarily be present in one property.
 The findings above serve to highlight features that should be subjected to close examination as part of an overall inspection procedure.

-It is emphasised that if significant corrosion of steelwork has occurred, the extent of deterioration may be masked by the corrosion products.
+It is emphasised that if significant corrosion to steelwork has occurred, the extent of deterioration may be masked by the anti corrosion products.
 In such cases it is difficult, if not impossible, to determine the condition of the steelwork solely by visual means.